Credit: Discover Halifax

 Gorsebrook Park

-A popular location to toboggan and known for its varying levels of steepness, and long landing area.
-On the corner of Robie and Inglis Street, Gorsebrrok Park is conveniently located.
+A popular location to toboggan and known for its varying levels of steepness, with a long landing area.
+On the corner of Robie and Inglis Street, Gorsebrook Park is conveniently located.
 There is enough room and varying steepness in the hill to keep kids of all ages entertained.

 Details